RandAOLabs/rng-ui/docs/pipeline-deployment.md

    - Your ArNS process ID

 4. (Optional) Add `DEPLOY_NAME`
+   - Your ArNS name for deployment
-   - Only if deploying under an ArNS name
+   - If not set, deployment will proceed without an ArNS name